Putting Antenna in production¶

 Things to check:

-At startup, Antenna will try to Head the AWS S3 bucket and if it fails, will refuse to start up.
+At startup, Antenna will try to write to the Google Cloud Storage bucket and if it fails, will refuse to start up.
 It does this so that it doesn’t start up, then get a crash and then fail to submit the crash due to permission issues.
 At that point, you’d have lost the crash.

 If you’re seeing errors like:

-it means that the credentials that Antenna is using don’t have the right permissions to the AWS S3 bucket.
+it means that the credentials that Antenna is using don’t have the right permissions to the Google Cloud Storage bucket.

 Things to check:

-1. Check the bucket and region that Antenna is configured with.
+Check the bucket that Antenna is configured with.
 It’ll be in the logs when Antenna starts up.

-2. Check that Antenna has the right AWS credentials.
+Check that Antenna has the right GCP credentials.

 Depending on how you’re collecting logs and StatsD data, it’s possible that you might lose this data if Antenna is under so much load that it’s saturating the network interface.